 The 20-80 Approach to Learning Code

-- Break problems into smaller, testable pieces
+- Break problems into smaller, individually testable pieces

 Learning Through Online Exercises and Challenges